aollivierre/PowerShell-Youtube-dl/README.md

 **Download PowerShell-Youtube-dl script here:** https://github.com/ForestFrog/PowerShell-Youtube-dl/archive/master.zip

-Download the project .zip file, extract it to a folder, and run the `Youtube-dl_Installer.ps1` shortcut.
+Download the project .zip file, extract it to a folder, and run the `Youtube-dl_Installer` shortcut.
 The script will be installed to the folder `C:\Users\%USERNAME%\Youtube-dl`.
 A desktop shortcut and a Start Menu shortcut will be created.
 Run either of these to use the script.

 To update the script, delete the following folders, download the new version and install it: